-- This is also played with regarding the "real world" history.
-Thursday's father, a rogue Time Police officer, spends much of the first four books bouncing around history and setting events right, and events after his intervention more closely resemble Real Life history.
+- Thursday's father, a rogue Time Police officer, spends much of the first four books bouncing around history and setting events right, and events after his intervention more closely resemble Real Life history.
 However, eventually time travel itself is retroactively never invented, and that still leaves the Thursday Next world with a past, present, and future wildly different from our own.

-- James P. Hogan's The Proteus Operation.
-Some 21st century aristocrats from a peaceful world where World War II never happened go back to the 1920s and give Those Wacky Nazis (who faded to obscurity after the Beer Hall Putsch) funding and technology with the intent of moving in and taking over after Hitler conquers the world for them.
+- In James P. Hogan's The Proteus Operation, the original timeline is one in which World War II never happened and the Nazis faded to obscurity after the Beer Hall Putsch.
+Some 21st century aristocrats go back to the 1920s and give Hitler funding and technology with the intent of moving in and taking over after he conquers the world for them.
 He takes what they offer, gives them the finger, and proceeds to take over just about the entire planet.
-An American team from that world's 1980s are able to go back to 1939 and sabotage the Nazis' time gate, and the uptime information they bring back is used by the Allied leaders to launch Operation Overlord and create our world.
+An American team from that world's 1970s are able to go back to 1939 and sabotage the Nazis' time gate, and the uptime information they bring back is used by the Allied leaders to launch Operation Overlord and create our timeline.

 Live Action TV

 - Andromeda: "The Unconquerable Man" depicts an alternative timeline in which Dylan Hunt is killed during the events of the first episode, and Gaheris Rhade survives.
 At the end of the episode, faced with disaster, Rhade travels back in time and sacrifices himself to secure Hunt's survival, creating the main timeline of the series.
 Unlike most versions of this trope, the episode doesn't begin in the alternate timeline, but instead with a scene of main-timeline-Hunt discovering a surviving trace of the old timeline, before going into a whole episode flashback.